A Call For Change

 Your face.

-or if you guys have some kind of agreement, like maybe the girl likes to watch it and the guy doesn't.
+Or if you guys have some kind of agreement, like maybe the girl likes to watch it and the guy doesn't.
 So the guy's like, hey, if you're going to watch it, just let me know.

 Or vice versa.
 You know what I'm saying?
-But if you're like secretly watching porn or something, that's what I'm saying.
+But if you're like secretly watching porn or something, yeah, that's what I'm saying.

-Also, if you're doing it, if you're doing that and not engaging in physical intimacy, big, big problem.
+If you're, if you're also, if you're doing it, if you're doing that and not engaging in physical intimacy, big, big problem.
 Yeah, right.

 Because automatically, the other partner is going to be like, something's wrong with me.
 You know what I'm saying?
 Or I'm not fulfilling something's not right.

 You want to come over and watch this thing with me real quick?
-All right, cool.
-Yeah.

-weird.
 I don't mean

 I just feel like porn can be very unhealthy.
 I think it's really unhealthy.